Sejiko/Sql-Helper-Class/example_usage.md

   - age
   - Birthday

->Initialize a new SqlObject:
+Initialize a new SqlObject:

-Parameter: SqlBoost(hostname, databasename, username, password, debugging)
+Parameter: SqlBoost(hostname, databasename, username, password, debugging).

-By default debugMode is set to Off
+By default debugMode is set to Off.
 ```PHP
 <?php
 $sql = new SqlBoost(); //Default Values are: 'localhost', 'root'